wencanmao/wencanmao.github.io/_pages/about.md

 - *2019 - 2023*, IEEE Internet of Things Journal (IOTJ), reviewer.

 # 👩‍🏫 Teaching Experiences
+- *2026.08 - 2026.09*, Lecturer, Cooperative Interactive Vehicles (CIV) Summer School 2026 (https://civ-summerschool.org/), Miyazaki City, Japan.
-- *2022.09 - 2023.12*, Teaching assistant, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland, responsible for slide preparation, assignment design, giving lectures, and mentoring 3 Master students for the course ”Smart Mobility: Systems, Services, and Applications”.
+- *2022.09 - 2023.12*, Teaching assistant, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland, responsible for slide preparation, assignment design, giving lectures, and mentoring 3 Master's students for the course ”Smart Mobility: Systems, Services, and Applications”.
-- *2020.09 - 2023.09*, Teaching assistant,  Aalto University, DEPARTMENT OF COMPUTER SCIENCE, Aalto University, Finland, responsible for slide preparation, personnel management, activity organization for 100+ students, and tutoring 7 Master students for the course ”Seminar in Computer Science: Internet, Data, and Things”.
+- *2020.09 - 2023.09*, Teaching assistant,  Aalto University, DEPARTMENT OF COMPUTER SCIENCE, Aalto University, Finland, responsible for slide preparation, personnel management, activity organization for 100+ students, and tutoring 7 Master's students for the course ”Seminar in Computer Science: Internet, Data, and Things”.
 - *2019.09 - 2019.12*, Pedagogical training, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland.

 # 💻 Projects and Activities
 - *2025.10 - current*, Japan Society for the Promotion of Science (JSPS) Project, NII, Japan.
 Research on self-regulatory control and security assurance of large-scale decentralized systems.
-- *2025.03 - current*, JST Project, CRONOS, Graduate School of Information Science and Technology, The University of Tokyo, Japan, LLM-Comm: study vehicle-to-everything (V2X) communication with large language model (LLM), eHMI: study human-machine interaction for autonomous vehicles (AV), Autonomous driving field study.
+- *2025.03 - current*, JST Project, CRONOS, Graduate School of Information Science and Technology, The University of Tokyo, Japan, LLM-Comm: study vehicle-to-everything (V2X) communication with large language models (LLMs), eHMI: study human-machine interaction for autonomous vehicles (AV), Autonomous driving field study.
 - *2024.07 - current*, Japan Science and Technology (JST) Project, Aspire, Information Systems Architecture Science Research Division, National Institute of Informatics (NII), Japan & The University of Tokyo, Japan.
 Artificial Intelligence (AI) for resource allocation, and resource allocation for AI.
 - *2023.12 - 2024.06*, Industrial Cooperation Project, Ensure, Department of Computer Science, Aalto University, Finland & Nokia Corporation, Finland, Developing a simulation and evaluation platform for energy-efficient 6G Tele-cloud.
 - *2022.01 - 2023.11*, Volunteer and facilitator, N4WOMEN, Aalto University, Finland.
 Facilitating meetings for the group that helps women in STEM majors at Aalto University.
 - *2022.11 - 2023.12*, Nordic Mobility Project, Industrial Internet of Things (IIOT) Hub, NTNU, Norway & KTH, Sweden &
 Lund, Sweden & Aalto, Finland & DTU, Denmark.
-Attend Conference 2022 at the Norwegian University of Science and Technology (NTNU), Norway.
+Attended Conference 2022 at the Norwegian University of Science and Technology (NTNU), Norway.
 Attend Student Meeting 2023 at Aalto University & Telia workshop & Maillefer Extrusion Oy visit.
 - *2019.06 - 2019.09*, Research assistant, Department of Information and Communications Engineering, Aalto University, Finland.
-Establish data-driven capacity planning and resource management platforms for fog computing.
+Established data-driven capacity planning and resource management platforms for fog computing.
 - *2018.06 - 2018.08*, Process and Tool Development Specialist Trainee, KONE Corporation, Shanghai, China.
 Managing a large quantity of major project installation data & people flow data, communicating with field managers, project managers, and field engineers about the data, getting feedback, and adjusting the installation progress.
 - *2017.11 - 2018.05*, International Team Project, GLOBALDRIVE, Aalto University, Finland & The Technical University of Munich (TUM), Germany, Team Member of Geofusion, Aalto & TUM.
-Establish a sensor fusion platform composed of LiDAR, GPS, and dual-camera to detect edge features and localize the vehicle in a high-precision map.
+Established a sensor fusion platform composed of LiDAR, GPS, and dual cameras to detect edge features and localize the vehicle in a high-precision map.
 - *2015.12 - 2016.08*, International Team Project, Connected Mobility Solution, Wuhan University of Technology, China.
 Team Leader of Autopia, WUT.
 Envision the future transportation system composed of autonomous vehicles, with cutting-edge vehicular technologies and the Internet of Vehicles (IoV).
 Exhibited in the PACE 2016 Global Conference poster session at the University of Cincinnati, USA.